wasdee/azure-sdk-for-python/doc/installation.rst

 .. code-block:: console

    $ pip install azure-storage        # Will install the latest Storage runtime library
-   $ pip install azure-mgmt-storage # Will install the latest Storage management library
+   $ pip install azure-mgmt-scheduler # Will install the latest Storage management library
-   $ pip install azure-mgmt-resource # will install only the latest Resource Management library

 Preview packages are not included in the ``azure`` package and can be installed using the ``--pre`` flag.
 These packages could have minor breaking changes until the stable release.